Error code

 How do I fix Samsung washing machine 1C error?+

-What should I check first for a Samsung washing machine 1C error?+
+What should I do first for a Samsung washing machine 1C error?+

 Can I still use a Samsung washing machine with 1C showing?+

-Only after one safe check for foam, trapped water, or abnormal filling.
-If the water level still looks wrong, the machine overfills, or the code comes back, stop using the washer.
+Only try the one restart Samsung recommends.
+If the water level looks wrong, the machine leaks or overfills, or 1C returns, stop using the washer and contact support.

 Does Samsung 1C mean I need an engineer?+